Chinomnso-Okechukwu/Unit-2-project/README.md

 EXCLUSIVE OR (XOR): In this gate, the output if true only when one of the inputs is true at a time.

 ### Interpreting questions on Boolean operators using the logic gates.

+### What is Usability?
+Usability according to IB CompSci Hub is the ease of use and learnability of a human made object.